jacquesuys/mvp/_PRESS-RELEASE.md

   Gen(od)ealogy

 ## Sub-Heading ##
-  Build a family using node.
+  A family tree for your pets.

 ## Summary ##
-  Import and generate your family.
+  Import and generate your pet's family tree.

 ## Problem ##
+  Use a service made for documenting your pet's family tree.
   Create a family tree without paying subscription fees.

 ## Solution ##
   Will take data and convert it into a family tree, using a tree data structure.
-  Allow for lookup on family members.
+  Allow for lookup on pet family members, by customizing searching DFS (depth first search) or BFS (breadth first search).
+  Return a file containing the generated family tree.
+  Visualize the family tree.
+  Enable sharing on platforms.
+  Securely store the results in a DB.

 ## Quote from You ##
-  "Document your ancestry at for free."
+  "Document your pet's ancestry at for free."

 ## How to Get Started ##
   Clone the repository and run npm install.

 ## Customer Quote ##
-  "I was able to generate a family tree to share with relatives at no additional cost."
+  "I was able to generate Kaboodle's family tree to share with relatives at no additional cost."

 ## Closing and Call to Action ##
-  Create your family tree as per the instructions.
-Feel free to share with family and friends.
+  Create your pet's family tree as per the instructions.
+Share with family and friends.